wsxiaoys/claude-code-share/README.md

 ## Get started

+1. bun install

 ### CLI

-1. bun install
+2. cd HistoryParser

-2. bun index.ts <Your Claude Code History .jsonl>
+3. bun index.ts <Your Claude Code History .jsonl>

-3. Check the result in output
+4. Check the result in output

 ### Web page (This give better chat view)

 1. cd demo

-2. bun install

-3. bun run dev
+2. bun run dev

 ## Project Structure

 /demo is the frontend demo page to quickly view the result with ai sdk ui.

-/src has the script HistoryParser.ts which pass the file.
+/HistoryParser has the script HistoryParser.ts which pass the file.